DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 9. **Suffocating** At the beginning of their turn, a Dealer makes a DR 3 VIT Save.
 On failure, take 2 damage.
 On a success, take 1 damage.

-10. **Charmed** At the beginning of their turn, A Dealer makes a DR 3 GUT Save.
+10. **Charmed** At the end of their turn or whenever taking damage, A Dealer makes a DR 3 GUT Save.
 On failure, they may not take actions against the interests of the creature that caused the condition.
 Another creature may use a Major action to end this effect.
+This effects ends automatically if the target is damaged by the creature that caused the condition.

-11. **Enthralled** At the beginning of their turn, A Dealer makes a DR 3 CON Save.
+11. **Enthralled** At the end of their turn or whenever taking damage, A Dealer makes a DR 3 CON Save.
 On failure, they must move up to their Speed and/or perform 1 Major Action available to them, as directed by the creature that caused the condition.
 Another creature may use a Major action to end this effect.
+This effects ends automatically if the target is damaged by the creature that caused the condition.

 ### Health and Armor